Skip to main content

 Radon testing

-Radon is an odorless, colorless gas that results from the gradual breakdown of radium and is released from well water, building materials, and soil —entering your home through cracks in the foundation, floors, or walls.
-The fastest radon assessment method is to have a test done by a professional radon inspector or you can use an off-the-shelf DIY kit and test radon levels on your own.
+Radon is an odorless, colorless gas that results from the gradual breakdown of radium from well water, building materials and soil through cracks in the foundation, floors or walls.
+A professional radon inspector can test the home.

 Wood-destroying organism (WDO) inspection

-More commonly called a termite inspection, this looky-loo ensures your future home isn’t already harboring unwelcome insect tenants, like termites, wood-boring beetles, and carpenter ants.
-WDO inspectors will also look for dry rot caused by fungi
+More commonly called a termite inspection, this inspection evaluates whether you're harboring unwelcome insect tenants like termites, wood-boring beetles and carpenter ants.
+These inspectors will also look for dry rot caused by fungi.

 Understanding a home inspection report